MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/configure-microsoft-threat-experts.md

 ## Get targeted attack notification from Microsoft Threat Experts
 You can receive targeted attack notification from Microsoft Threat Experts through the following:
-- The Windows Defender ATP portal’s Alerts dashboard
+- The Windows Defender ATP portal's Alerts dashboard
 - Your email, if you choose to configure it

 To receive targeted attack notifications through email, you need to create an email notification rule.